TheBodger/MMM-SimplePlayer/README.md

 # MMM-SimplePlayer

-This magic mirror module will enable the user to play music, control playback through a mouse or touchscreen and view details of the Track playing.
+This magic mirror module will enable the user to play music, show Images in a slideShow, control playback through a mouse or touchscreen and view details of the Track playing.

 Tracks can be played from either:
 ```
  	a local folder relative to the MagicMirror folder
  	a named playlist in a local folder, containing local tracks in folders relative to the requested musicDirectory, and/or from any streaming servers
- 	a DLNA server available on the same network as the magicMirror
+ 	a DLNA server available on the same network as the magicMirror - Images can be shown if available only from a DLNA server.
 ```

 ### Examples: